 Premium High-Speed HDMI

 This is where things get a little serious.
-Premium High-Speed HDMI Cables are a replacement for HDMI 2.0, and you will find them almost everywhere.
+Premium High-Speed HDMI Cables are a replacement for HDMI 1.4, and you will find them almost everywhere.
 They have a transfer speed of 18GBs, and they can support resolutions up to 4k at 60Hz.
 It is a combination of HDMI 2.0, 2.0a, and 2.0b, meaning that it also offers support for HDR and HLG.
 This type of cable is perfect for solid gaming builds and previous generation consoles, such as the PS4 and Xbox One.
+Furthermore, you can also enjoy longer cable lengths of up to HDMI cable 2 metros in these versions.

 Ultra-High-Speed